Fun Without FODMAPs

 Low FODMAP notes

-In this section, I share information for certain ingredients that are either frequently asked about or that have suggested serving sizes to remain low FODMAP.
+In this section, I share information for ingredients that are either frequently asked about or have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
-Please listen to your body (and if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
+Please listen to your body (and, if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

-Bob’s Red Mill Gluten-Free 1:1 Baking Flour (in the blue bag) is my go-to low FODMAP flour.
-Wheat flour is considered high in FODMAPs.
-Whereas, gluten-free flours made with rice, potato, and tapioca starch are low FODMAP in amounts up to ⅔ cup or 100 grams.
+Bob’s Red Mill Gluten-Free 1:1 Baking Flour (in the blue bag) is my go-to low-FODMAP flour.
+Wheat flour is high in FODMAPs, whereas gluten-free flours made with rice, potato, and tapioca starch are low FODMAP in amounts up to ⅔ cups or 100 grams.

-Although this Bob’s Red Mill flour hasn’t specifically been tested, it appears low FODMAP by ingredients.
+Although this Bob's Red Mill flour hasn’t specifically been tested, it appears to be low FODMAP by ingredients.
 It is also readily available across the US.
-You can usually find this flour in the “health,” “natural,” or gluten-free foods section of the grocery store, as well as online.
+You can usually find this flour in the “health,” “natural,” or gluten-free foods section of the grocery store and online.

-Unless you tolerate GOS, avoid the Bob’s Red Mill Gluten-Free All-Purpose Baking Flour in the red bag while low FODMAPing.
-This particular flour is made from higher FODMAP garbanzo beans.
+Unless you tolerate GOS, avoid the Bob's Red Mill Gluten-Free All-Purpose Baking Flour in the red bag while low FODMAPing.
+This flour is made from higher FODMAP garbanzo beans.

 Cocoa Powder is low FODMAP up to 2 heaping teaspoons or 8 grams per serving.
 My go-to cocoa powder is Hershey's Special Dark Cocoa Powder.